SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 Sometimes the words came easily.
 Sometimes they slipped away and I chased them, repeating them until they stayed.
 Letting them fade frightened me more than anything.

----

 Captain Burns took me with him sometimes when he went about his duties at the fort.
 I would walk beside his horse, carrying his saddlebag, trying to match his stride.
 The soldiers would look at me.
 Some of them looked with pity.
 Some with curiosity.
-Some with the same look they gave the captured Apache scouts—a look that said I was a thing, not a person.
+Some with the same look they gave the captured Apache scouts, a look that said I was a thing, not a person.
 A possession.
 A pet.

 "That's the Yavapai boy Burns took in," I heard one soldier say to another as we passed.